Directed Time in England

-Section 2 of the STPCD states that “a teacher with leadership or management responsibilities is entitled, so far as is reasonably practicable, to a reasonable amount of time during school sessions for the purpose of discharging those responsibilities”.
+Paragraph 54.6 in Section 2 of the STPCD states that “a teacher with leadership or management responsibilities is entitled, so far as is reasonably practicable, to a reasonable amount of time during school sessions for the purpose of discharging those responsibilities”.

 Reports to parents, including comments from teachers, need only be made once per year.